NeuserThomas/project-system-design/hall_planning_service/readme.md

 localhost:2223/planning						: Get all day objects
 localhost:2223/planning						: Post one day object
-localhost:2223/planning/planDays			: Plan for every cinema, for the next week (if days are already planned, they are not replaced) localhost:2223/planning/cinema/{id}		: Get all day for a cinema, after today (so for the next week) localhost:2223/planning/days/clear			: Testing purposes (remove all).
+localhost:2223/planning/planDays			: Plan for every cinema, for the next week (if days are already planned, they are not replaced) localhost:2223/planning/plannedMovies/{cinemaId}/{date} : Returns a list of movies that play on that day. localhost:2223/planning/cinema/{id}		: Get all day for a cinema, after today (so for the next week) localhost:2223/planning/days/clear			: Testing purposes (remove all).
 Not meant to be on production.
 ```